 - The School Principal shall be responsible for the implementation of the wellness policy at their site.

-- School food service staff, shall ensure compliance within the food service kitchen and shall report to the Food Service Supervisor on their efforts.
+- Lunchroom Managers shall ensure compliance within the food service kitchen and shall report to the School Principal on their efforts.

 - The teaching staff shall be responsible for the inclusion of the wellness policy within the curriculum offerings.

-- The Principal shall ensure compliance with the wellness policy and assemble an annual report of compliance for the School Board.
+- The Principal shall ensure compliance with the wellness policy with regular reporting to the School Advisory Council